XdpCs/XdpCs/README.md

 I'm now trying different directions to find what I really like.
 * 🧐 Enjoy any project that uses the Go programming language.
 * 💻 With 4 years' Software Engineering education and 2 years' development working experience.
-* 🌱 Currently learning English, Go, Solidity, Mysql and Redis.
+* 🌱 Currently, learning English, Go, Solidity, Mysql, and Redis.
 * ✍🏻 Blog at [xdpcs.github.io](https://xdpcs.github.io).
 * 📧 Reach me by [sending me an email](mailto:xdpcsyy@gmail.com).
 ---